hmcalister/COSC343-EV3-Bot/README.md

 *Should* be thread-safe

 * Attributes
-    * `ROLLING_AVERAGE_COUNT`: The number of values to average over, more values means lower uncertainty/better tolerance to noise, but longer time to change average
     * `VALUE_LIST`: The list of values that have been read
     * `VALUE_LIST_LOCK`: A Lock object from the Threading class, so we can be sure we don't run into race conditions when writing/taking averages
     * `CONSTANT_READ`: A boolean to check if we are to be constantly reading (Thread termination condition)